 We are asking everyone to PLEASE CARPOOL!
 We will have lots of out of town participants who don’t have cars and need a ride from the Bay Area.
 Please register your carpool online(whether you need a ride or can offer one); our RIDESHARE PROGRAM is here.
-We will have one bus coming from Oakland on Saturday morning which can take 15 participants.
-We are working on getting shuttles from the Ukiah bus station, in the morning.
 If you are having urgent issues in getting up to Hopland please email Susan: email@example.com.

 There is no on-site parking so we are arranging off-site parking adjacent to the property.
 Campers will be able to pull in to register and off-load their camping supplies and then park off-site.
 Vendors will also have time to unload their vending and camping supplies and will then need to park off-site.
 The Convergence parking fee is $5 per car, which car drivers will pay when you register on site.